IPMITMO/GitHub-docs/README.md

-# GitHub-docs
+# GitHub docs

 GitHub for everyone.
-Here you may find docs, manuals, tutorials on GitHub.
+Here you can find docs, manuals, tutorials on GitHub.